This review of natural remedies for ADHD addresses proven supplements, lifestyle activities, healing techniques, and diet to help you or your child.

 Before attempting to put a child on an elimination diet, discuss it with your pediatrician.

-When reading about diet and ADHD you will certainly come across the phrases food allergies, food intolerances, and food sensitivities.
+When reading about diet and ADHD, you will come across the phrases food allergies, food intolerances, and food sensitivities.

 These terms are often used interchangeably, but they are not exactly the same thing.